mlhartme/stool/client/documentation.md

     sc context <yourcontext>

-Note that you might have to authenticate.
+Depending on the context you choose you have to authenticate.

 Create a new stage with